halworsen/fflogsapi/README.md

 ## User mode

-The default mode of the client is 'client' mode, which uses the public API.
-This is by far the most convenient method to use the client, and usually provides enough functionality for the majority of use cases.
+The default access mode of the client is 'client' mode, which uses the public API.
+This is by far the most convenient method to use the client, and usually provides access to enough data for the majority of use cases.

-If you need access to private information, however, it is possible to use the client in user mode, granting access to extra information such as private reports provided by the user API.
+If you need to access private information, you can configure the client to use user mode, granting access to private information such as private reports.

 To use user mode, you must first specify `https://localhost:4433` as the redirect URL in your API client on FF Logs.
-Then, provide the `mode='user'` kwarg to the client when instantiating it:
+Then provide the `mode='user'` kwarg to the client when instantiating it:

 ```python
 client = FFLogsClient(CLIENT_ID, CLIENT_SECRET, mode='user')
 ```

-This will have the client popup a browser window for the user for login, after which the client has access to the user API.
+This will have the client popup a browser window for you to log in.
+When logged in, the client gets access to the user API.
 Note that the client will generate a self-signed certificate to serve the redirect.
 Your browser will likely produce a warning about this, although it is safe to ignore.